phlummox/git-force-push-action/README.md

 in a remote repo - possibly on GitHub, possibly elsewhere, as long as it can be written to using an ssh public/private key pair.

-The target brannch needn't have the same name as the source (indeed it probably shouldn't, if both are on GitHub and have actions enabled.)
+The target branch needn't have the same name as the source (indeed it probably shouldn't, if both are on GitHub and have actions enabled.)

 ## example workflow